Aperture connectors reference

 -d '{"url": "http://my-mcp-server:8080/v1/mcp"}'

-Aperture performs an initial capability fetch from the registering server, then responds with HTTP 200 and begins polling the server for capability changes.
-Each dynamically registered server receives a sequential ID (auto1, auto2, and so on), and Aperture prefixes its tools accordingly (for example, auto1_search).
+Aperture validates the registering server before it responds with HTTP 200.
+Each dynamically registered server receives a sequential ID such as auto1 or auto2, and Aperture prefixes its tools accordingly, for example auto1_search.

 The registration endpoint requires Tailscale authentication, the same as all other Aperture endpoints.
 The registering server must be accessible through the tailnet.

 The registering server must keep the HTTP connection to /v1/mcp/register open.
-Aperture sends keepalive messages on this connection every second.
 When the server closes the connection, Aperture automatically unregisters all of its tools and resources.

 You can combine static connectors and dynamic registration in the same configuration.
 Static connectors are always available, while dynamically registered servers come and go as they connect and disconnect.